micolous/cfsprinter/doc/pdw.rst

 Once this is complete, you should be able to hear through the line-in jack, pager data at least once every minute, and static between pages (when there is no carrier).

+The audio must through the left audio channel, as this is the channel used by PDW.
+It does not matter if it also comes through the right audio channel, as long as it is also coming through the left.

 Configuring PDW
 ===============